Category Archives: MAIN DISH RECIPES

 • 1-2 T. butter, optional

-In a large covered sauce pan, heat the olive oil over medium high heat.
-Add the sausage, chop it into small pieces as it cooks, and sauté until nicely browned.
-Add the onion and sauté until soft and translucent, about 4 minutes.
+In a large covered sauce pan, heat the oil over medium high heat.
+Add the onion and sauté until soft and translucent, about 6 minutes.
 Stir in the garlic and cook for an additional minute.
 Add the tomatoes, bay leaf, red pepper flakes, oregano, salt, and pepper.
 Stir to combine ingredients.
 Bring to a boil, reduce heat, cover, and simmer for about 30 minutes.
-When the sauce is done, remove from heat, remove bay leaf, add basil, and adjust seasoning.
+(Take the lid off part way if the sauce is too thin or allow to gently burble away until the sauce reaches your desired thickness.)
+Remove from heat, discard bay leaf, add the basil, and adjust seasoning.
 If the sauce tastes acidic, add butter 1 tablespoon at a time to round out the flavor.
-Set aside.
-(Even better if made a day or two ahead.)

 • ¼ c. flour